planckbit/DataFleaker/README.md

 For example, converting a result set return by a NoSQL DB such as Mongo which is in JSON format directly into a MySQL/MariaDB Database as a native JSON field in the table.
 Then using MySQL/Maria's built in native JSON feature to query this new result set from the newly created DB.
-This conversion to MySQL/Maria helps verify document validation, convenience and efficient access through the available [MySQL Functions](https://dev.mysql.com/doc/refman/8.0/en/json-modification-functions.html)
+This conversion to MySQL/Maria helps verify document validation, convenience, and efficient access through the available [MySQL Functions](https://dev.mysql.com/doc/refman/8.0/en/json-modification-functions.html)
 JSON functions in MySQL/Maria.
 The conversion of MySQL/MariaDB query results to Mongo DB is also supported.

 ## Early Prototype Features: